Multi-Carrier Agile Phased Array Radar: Abstract

 \section{Abstract}

-Modern radar systems are expected to operate reliably in congested environments under cost and power constraints.
-A recent technology for realizing such systems is frequency agile radar (FAR), which transmits narrowband pulses in a frequency hopping manner.
-To enhance the target recovery performance of FAR in complex electromagnetic environments, we propose two radar schemes extending FAR to multi-carrier waveforms.
+Modern radar systems are expected to operate reliably in congested environments. {A candidate technology for meeting these demands is frequency agile radar (FAR), which randomly changes its carrier frequencies.
+FAR is known to improve the electronic counter-countermeasures (ECCM) performance while facilitating operation in congested setups.} To enhance the target recovery performance of FAR in complex electromagnetic environments, we propose two radar schemes extending FAR to multi-carrier waveforms.
 The first is Wideband Multi-carrier Agile Radar (WMAR), which transmits/receives wideband waveforms simultaneously with every antenna.
-To avoid the increased cost associated with wideband waveforms used by WMAR, we next propose multi-Carrier AgilE phaSed Array Radar (CAESAR).
-CAESAR uses narrowband monotone waveforms, thus reducing system complexity significantly, while introducing {\em spatial agility}.
-We characterize the transmitted and received signals of the proposed schemes, and develop an algorithm for recovering the targets, which combines concepts from compressed sensing to estimate the range-Doppler parameters of the targets.
-We derive conditions which guarantee their accurate reconstruction.
-Our numerical study demonstrates that both multi-carrier schemes improve performance compared to conventional FAR while maintaining its practical benefits.
-We also demonstrate that the performance of CAESAR, which uses monotone waveforms, is within a small gap from the more costly wideband radar.
+To mitigate the demanding hardware requirements associated with wideband waveforms used by WMAR, we next propose multi-Carrier AgilE phaSed Array Radar (CAESAR).
+CAESAR uses narrowband monotone waveforms, thus facilitating ease of implementation of the system, while introducing {\em spatial agility}.
+We characterize the transmitted and received signals of the proposed schemes, and develop an algorithm for recovering the targets, based on concepts from compressed sensing to estimate the range-Doppler parameters of the targets.
+We then derive conditions which guarantee their accurate reconstruction.
+Our numerical study demonstrates that both multi-carrier schemes improve performance compared to FAR while maintaining its practical benefits.
+We also demonstrate that the performance of CAESAR, which uses monotone waveforms, is within a small gap from the wideband radar.